 - For information on receiving calls, prepaid accounts, problems with disconnects and policy and procedures, click here to view frequently asked questions.

-- Calls from the Carver County Jail on the CBS system can be restricted for many reasons.
+- Calls from the Carver County Jail can be restricted for many reasons.

 - If you do not wish to receive calls from an inmate at the Carver County Jail you have several options.

 1) Listen to the computerized voice when the call comes in and select the "block call" option.

 2) Contact the jail at 952.361.1145 and we will block the call for you.
 If you are the victim of a crime and the perpetrator is trying to call you, contact us at 952.361.1145 to report the calls and to have your number blocked by us.

 3) click here for more information on how to block the calls though CBS.

 - To visit the Correctional Billing Services website, click here.